 To be honest I'd never heard of a 'miniature Shetland' before, but from what I can gather they're not a separate pony breed to the Shetland.
 Rather, the miniature version is simply smaller than average, standing at around 7-8 hh at the withers (regular Shetlands average 10-11 hh).

+probably a buckskin, but I can't say for sure.
 As you can probably see from his mane and forelock my boy isn't painted perfectly.
 There are strands of hair that have missed the paint altogether.
 But that really doesn't bother me that much.
 His adorable pose, his sweet face and his thick pony mane just make me smile affectionately every single time I look at him :)

 It was a little difficult to name him, but not because I couldn't find a name that fits.
 Rather, I had many, many names that all could have worked for this little guy, and narrowing them down to just one was what took the longest.
 In the end I decided, partly based on his colour, to name him Peanut.
 And to reflect his cheeky nature, his show name is May Contain Peanuts :)